-As defined in MD Code, Public Safety, § 3-101, a pattern, practice, or conduct or failure to act by a sworn JHPD officer that includes but is not limited to: (1) depriving persons of rights protected by the constitution or law of the State of Maryland or the United States; (2) a violation of criminal statute; (3) a violation of JHPD standards, directives, or policies.
+Discipline Review Panel (DRP): Emergency Suspension of Police Powers: A panel consisting of the Vice President for Public Safety, the Vice President and General Counsel (or designee), the Chief Risk Officer (or designee), and a human resources representative.
+The panel will convene regularly to review investigations for determination of findings and recommendations on discipline.
+Status imposed by the Chief of Police, or their designee, restricting the officer from making arrests, conducting investigations, and otherwise enforcing the laws of the city or state.
+This shall involve the retrieval of the officer's service weapon, badge, and police credentials and cancellation of approval to carry a secondary weapon (unless the officer has a Member: Maryland concealed carry permit).
+All members of the JHPD, including employees, officers, and volunteers, unless the term is otherwise qualified (e.g., member of the public, member of the Baltimore Police Department, etc.).
+Member of the Public: Any person who is not a member of the JHPD or JHPS.
+This includes any member of the community, including affiliates and nonaffiliates of Johns Hopkins.
+Misconduct: A pattern, practice, or conduct or failure to act by a sworn JHPD officer that includes but is not limited to (1) depriving persons of rights protected by the constitution or law of the state of Maryland or the United States, (2) a violation of criminal statute, and (3) a violation of JHPD standards, directives, rules, or policies.
 Officer: All sworn police officers, at any rank, as defined by MD Code, Public Safety, § 3-201, in service with the JHPD.
-Police Accountability and Discipline Act: Maryland Law that provides certain rights to law enforcement officers who are facing internal investigation.
-Police Accountability Board (PAB): Board that receives complaints, appoints required members of the public to the Administrative Charging Committee (ACC) and Trial Boards, reviews outcomes of disciplinary matters considered by the local ACC, publishes an annual report, holds quarterly meetings with heads of law enforcement agencies, and otherwise works with JHPD, other law enforcement agencies, and Baltimore City government to improve matters of policing.
+Penalty Days: The forfeiture of vacation days or the imposition of suspension without pay for a specified period of time.
+The decision to suspend, deduct vacation days, or impose a combination of both is based upon the severity of the misconduct along with any relevant aggravating and mitigating factors.
+The Baltimore City ACC and Chief of Police shall define a "day" as a specified number of hours depending on the officer's schedule or unit within the agency.
+Police Accountability Board (PAB): A board that receives complaints, appoints two members of the public to the ACC and trial boards, reviews outcomes of disciplinary matters considered by the local ACC, publishes an annual report, holds quarterly meetings with heads of law enforcement agencies, and otherwise works with the JHPD, other law enforcement agencies, and the Baltimore City government to improve matters of policing.

 Preponderance of the Evidence: To prove that something is more likely so than not so.
-In other words, a preponderance of the evidence means such evidence which, when considered and compared with the evidence opposed to it, has more convincing force and produces in one's mind a belief that it is more likely true than not true.
+In other words, a preponderance of the evidence means such evidence that, when considered and compared with the evidence opposed to it, has more convincing force and produces in one's mind a belief that it is more likely true than not true.
 Public Safety Accountability Unit (PSAU): An independent investigative unit of the Office of Hopkins Internal Audits that conducts investigations and assessments of incidents and complaints related to the use of force and misconduct.
-Serious Misconduct: Misconduct that, if sustained, may result in discipline or suspension without pay, demotion, or termination, in accordance with the Statewide Police Disciplinary Matrix.
+Serious Misconduct: Misconduct that, if administratively charged, may result in penalty days, demotion, or termination, in accordance with the Statewide Police Disciplinary Matrix.
 Service Complaint: A complaint about a police service (e.g., arrival times, applications of JHPD policies) that does not allege member misconduct.
-Technical Infraction: A minor violation by an officer solely related to the enforcement of administrative rules that: (1) does not involve an interaction between a member of the public and the officer; (2) does not relate to the officers' investigative, enforcement, training, supervision, or reporting responsibilities; and (3) is not otherwise a matter of public concern.
+Technical Infraction: A minor violation by an officer solely related to the enforcement of administrative rules that (1) does not involve an interaction between a member of the public and the officer; (2) does not relate to the officer's investigative, enforcement, training, supervision, or reporting responsibilities; and (3) is not otherwise a matter of public concern.